clancyh/dispersion-trading/README.md

 ## Index Weights

-The system uses index component weights from `constituents-sp500.csv` for more accurate correlation calculations.
-The weights are used to:
+The system uses index component weights from the `Weight` column in `constituents-sp500.csv` (via `backtester.weights.py`) for more accurate correlation calculations.
+These weights are used to:
-- Calculate weighted implied volatility of the index
+- Calculate weighted implied volatility of the index.
-- Properly weight components in correlation calculations
+- Properly weight components in implied correlation calculations.
-- Generate more accurate dispersion signals
+- Generate more accurate dispersion signals.

 ## Known Issues and Limitations

-- The system requires VIX data for implied volatility calculations
+- The system requires VIX data (`^VIX.csv`) for VIX-based implied volatility calculations.
+- DSPX-based strategies require `DSPX_History.csv`.
-- Short options positions have theoretically unlimited risk
+- Short options positions have theoretically unlimited risk, though the `RiskManager` provides tools to mitigate this (see `README_RISK_MANAGEMENT.md`).
-- Limited transaction cost modeling
+- Transaction cost modeling includes basic commission and fixed slippage (configurable in `config.json`).
+Market impact modeling can be enabled.
-- No dividends handling in options pricing
+- No dividends handling in the current Black-Scholes and Binomial options pricing models.

+## New Features Overview
+- **Advanced Risk Management**: Comprehensive risk controls via `risk_manager.py` and `config.json`, detailed in `README_RISK_MANAGEMENT.md`.
+- **DSPX Integration**: Support for strategies based on the CBOE S&P 500 Dispersion Index (DSPX) via `dspx.py` and `DSPX_History.csv`.
+See `methodology-cboe-sp-500-dispersion-index.pdf` for background.
+- **Backtest Logging**: Customizable logging of backtest events using `logger.py`.

 ## Contributors